MoonPoet/xaprb-src/content/blog/charlottesville-white-supremacy.md

 <!--more-->

-Charlottesville endured a series of protests and rallies during 2017.
+Charlottesville endured a series of protests and rallies during 2017, notably one led by Richard Spencer on [May 11](https://www.washingtonpost.com/local/virginia-politics/alt-rights-richard-spencer-leads-torch-bearing-protesters-defending-lee-statue/2017/05/14/766aaa56-38ac-11e7-9e48-c4f199710b69_story.html) and a KKK rally on [July 8](https://www.washingtonpost.com/local/ku-klux-klan-rally-set-to-begin-amid-tension-in-charlottesville/2017/07/08/c000a8ec-63fd-11e7-a4f7-af34fc1d9d39_story.html).
 Most involved memorials to Confederate leaders that the city voted to remove from its parks (although they have not yet been removed).
-Jason Kessler, a local "alt-right" activist, initiated the August event.
+Jason Kessler, a local "alt-right" activist, initiated planning for the August 12 event.
 Styled as a "Unite The Right" rally, it attracted support and participation from many [hate groups](https://www.splcenter.org/hate-map) nationwide, including white nationalist and fascist groups, neo-Nazis, the KKK, and neo-Confederates.

 A lot happened in the months leading up to the afternoon of August 12.
 There were signs of planned violence, and everything escalated in the few days prior to the 12th.
 The city council tried to move the event out of the downtown area to a safer venue, away from densely populated areas and businesses.
 But civil rights groups defended the organizers, and a judge forced the city to leave the event at Emancipation Park.